 NRM server will process E2E connectivity establishment between NRM client 1 and NRM client 2 only after it receives the request from NRM client 2.
 There can be several NRM clients (destinations) which will perform step 2 and NRM server will process their E2E connectivity with NRM client 1 (source) as and when the requests are received by the NRM server.

-The NRM server triggers 3GPP system to establish Uu connectivity between the UE of NRM client 1 and UE of NRM client 2 with required QoS as specified in TS 23.501.
+The NRM server triggers 3GPP system to establish QoS flow between the UE of NRM client 1 and the 3GPP network and the QoS flow between the UE of NRM client 2 and the network with individual QoS requirements derived from step 3 followed the procedure as specified in

 The NRM server sends the application connectivity notification (connectivity/session information) to NRM client 1 indicating successful establishment of the connectivity.
 The connectivity/session information may contain the accepted destination identities.